Tim Minchin Tickets

 We're sorry, but we couldn’t find any events

+Playing sold out shows across NZ in 2019, BACK is billed as “Old Songs, New Songs, F*** You Songs”, hinting at a set list of material from all corners of Minchin’s eclectic – and often iconoclastic – repertoire.
 Minchin has been celebrated globally for writing the music and lyrics for “Matilda the Musical”, which has gone on to become one of the most acclaimed musicals of the last 20 years, winning a record 7 Olivier Awards, 13 Helpmann Awards and 5 Tony Awards.
-It continues to run in the West End and has already played in over 50 cities worldwide including a spectacular season in Auckland in 2017.
+It continues to run in the West End and has already played in over 50 cities worldwide.

 He also wrote music and lyrics for the musical adaption of “Groundhog Day”, which after an acclaimed limited run at The Old Vic in London in 2016, debuted on Broadway in April 2017 and won the Olivier Award for Best Musical in 2017.

 In 2019/20 Minchin wrote, produced and starred in the Sky Atlantic / Foxtel TV series, Upright..
 Other screen-acting credits include Atticus Fetch in Season 6 of Californication, a Logie Award-winning Smasher Sullivan in the ABC’s Secret River, and Friar Tuck in Lionsgate’s Robin Hood reboot.
 Stage highlights include Judas in the UK / Australian Arena tour of Jesus Christ Superstar in 2012, and Rosencrantz in the Sydney Theatre Company's Rosencrantz and Guildenstern are Dead the following year.
 He has published two books: the graphic novel, Storm, and the illustrated childrens’ book, When I Grow Up.